Am I a Good Candidate for Dental Implants?

 Tigard Dental Implants

 If you want to make your smile bright and natural, dental implants are an attractive option for replacing your missing teeth.
-At Progressive Periodontics, Dr. Thanik and our team work to make sure the process goes as seamlessly as possible so you can begin eating, laughing, and smiling comfortably again.
+At Progressive Periodontics, Implants and Laser Therapy, Implants and Laser Therapy, Dr. Thanik and our team work to make sure the process goes as seamlessly as possible so you can begin eating, laughing, and smiling comfortably again.

 Ready to make your life easier?
 Contact our Tigard, OR dental team online to learn more about dental implants, or give us a call at: (503) 966-3780